mattbierner/blog.mattbierner.com/_posts/2016-05-01-optimizing_es6_iterator_based_tree_traversal.md

 ### Iterator
 Despair not!
-Perhaps the linked list is a retiring fellow who only reveals its true grace among more stately company.
+Perhaps the linked list is a retiring fellow who only reveals its true grace among more classy company.

 Here's the same logic, rewriten as an iterator: